Qwertyblob/tp/docs/UserGuide.md

 ### Deleting a class : `deletec`

-Deletes a class from Rollcall, but does not delete the people in the class.
+Deletes a class from the address book, but does not delete the people in the class.

 You may find this useful if a class was created by mistake, or a class has been discontinued for any reason.

 Format: `deletec [-f] INDEX` or `deletec [-f] c/CLASS_NAME`

 * Deletes the class with the specified `INDEX` or `NAME`.
-* To prevent mistakes, Rollcall will request a response of either `Y` or `N` to confirm if you want to proceed.
+* To prevent mistakes, the system will request a response of either `Y` or `N` to confirm if you want to proceed.
 * `-f` flag forces the command to execute without confirmation.

 Examples:
-* `listc` followed by `deletec 3` then `Y` deletes the 3rd class in Rollcall.
+* `listc` followed by `deletec 3` then `Y` deletes the 3rd class in the address book.
 * `deletec c/M2a` followed by `Y` deletes the class "M2a".
 * `deletec c/S3b` followed by `N` cancels the command and does not delete anything.
 * `deletec -f c/S3b` deletes the class "S3b" without confirmation.

 ### Clearing all entries : `clear`

-Clears all entries (people and classes) from Rollcall.
+Clears all entries (people and classes) from the address book.

 Format: `clear [-f]`

-* To prevent mistakes, Rollcall will request a response of either `Y` or `N` to confirm if you want to proceed.
+* To prevent mistakes, the system will request a response of either `Y` or `N` to confirm if you want to proceed.
 * `-f` flag forces the command to execute without confirmation.

 ### Undoing a command : `undo`